wordnik/wordnik-ruby/README.md

     bundle install

-Create config/initializers/wordnik.rb and drop this in:
+Create a file named config/initializers/wordnik.rb and drop this in:

 	Wordnik.configure do |config|
 		config.api_key = '12345abcde'			# required